Integralist/terraform-provider-fastly-framework/DEVELOPMENT.md

 If we were to marshal a model struct into a map, we still need to know the underlying Terraform types so that we could type assert back to them to utilise their associated APIs, and because Terraform assigns these types to struct fields, it makes reasoning about the map keys comparison harder as well.

-Some resources, such as domains, need custom logic (like calculating a hash of a field for a computed attribute) to execute as part of the change inspection and the fields used for comparison are typically unique as well (e.g. with a domain, we use the dynamically computed hash as our comparison).
+Some resources, such as domains, _originally_ needed custom logic (like calculating a hash of a field for a computed attribute) to execute as part of the change inspection, and the fields used for comparison are typically unique as well (e.g. with a domain, we would use the dynamically computed hash as our comparison).
 This makes a generic solution difficult.
+I've since moved the `domain` resource from a set to a map and so if all of our nested resources are a 'map' it might make implementing a generic solution easier.

-It might still be possible but it requires consideration.
+Basically, it might still be possible but it requires consideration.
 For reference, here is the original provider's diffing logic: https://github.com/fastly/terraform-provider-fastly/blob/d714f62c458cfd0425decc0dca3aa96297fc6063/fastly/diff.go

 ## Unexpected diffs